santoshkc1655/Data-analytics-Project--SQL/README.md

 # Data-analytics-Project--SQL

 ## Introduction
-Structured Query Language (SQL) plays a pivotal role in data analytics, serving as an essential tool for querying and managing relational databases.
-The primary goal of this project is to showcase my proficiency in SQL to solve real-world business problems and prepare analytics-ready data/query for further analysis as per business requirements.
-This includes leveraging various SQL techniques such as data retrieval, aggregation, joins, subqueries, and window functions to extract meaningful insights and optimize data workflows.
+Structured Query Language (SQL) plays a pivotal role in data analytics, serving as a fundamental tool for querying and managing relational databases.
+The primary objective of this project is to demonstrate my proficiency in SQL by solving real-world business problems and creating analytics-ready data or queries for further analysis based on business requirements.
+This involves utilizing various SQL techniques such as data retrieval, aggregation, joins, subqueries, and window functions to extract actionable insights and streamline data workflows.

 ## Description of Database: